rnd7/awsm/README.md

 I think some crucial features are missing.
 The list is long, but here are a few of the features I would love to add.

 - ~~Speaker Protection~~
+- ~~Improve support for smartphones and other small screen size devices~~
 - Selection and transformation of multiple WaveSplineNodes at once
 - Local storage of multiple configurations using IndexedDB API
 - WaveSplineProcessor WASM implementation